MicrosoftDocs/quantum-docs-pr/articles/overview/overview.md

 ### Search and Grover’s algorithm

 In 1996, Lov Grover developed a quantum algorithm that dramatically sped up the solution to unstructured data searches, running the search in fewer steps than any classical algorithm could.
-This increased speed becomes significant in lists that contain millions or billions of items.

 > [!NOTE]
 > Ready to try it out?
 Jump to the Q# tutorial [Implement Grover's search algorithm in Q#](xref:microsoft.quantum.quickstarts.search).

-### Machine Learning

-A majority of numerical calculations in classical computing consists of solving linear systems of equations.
-This is especially true in the field of machine learning where most of the computation cost goes into calculating the inverse of huge matrices.

-Fortunately, there is a quantum algorithm that allows us to approximate a solution exponentially faster than a classical computer.
-Reducing computation times in these areas will help address the energy crisis, climate change, food scarcity, and personal and precise medical diagnosis.

 ### Quantum-inspired computing and optimization